RohanBhattaraiNP/caltechdata_api/Caltech_Authors/info.md

 # **CaltechDATA DOI Records Extraction & Query Optimization**

 ## **Overview**
-The goal of this project was to retrieve records from the CaltechAUTHORS API that contain related identifiers from **CaltechDATA**.
+The goal was to retrieve records from the CaltechAUTHORS API that contain related identifiers from **CaltechDATA**.
 These related identifiers are **DOIs** with the following prefixes:
 - `10.22002`
 - `10.14291`
 - `10.25989`